About me

 Design systems, front-end, infra & automation

-Then life forced a reset.
-My first daughter was born, and two months later COVID hit.
-The world shut down and so did my sense of stability.
 A friend with a software company was hiring.
-My wife said, “You should reach out.”
+My wife saw the ad on Facebook and said, “You should reach out.”
 One five-minute Zoom later, he said, “Let’s give it a try.”
-That sentence changed everything.

 If you’re reading this, I don’t want you thinking I’m the most gifted dev alive.
 I want you thinking this guy never quits.
 Determination beats genius every time.